214

 Supporting Daily Life

-From drinking and cooking to bathing and cleaning, the water system provides the dependable water supply that powers everyday activities.
+From drinking and cooking to bathing and cleaning, the water system provides the dependable supply that powers everyday activities.

 Ensuring Public Safety